NubeIO/rubix-ce-docs/docs/rubix-ce/wires/Point Mapping.md

 Mapping in Rubix Wires facilitates the conversion of data from one protocol to another.
 For instance:

-- Map LoRa sensors to a BACnet-Server, enabling integration of LoRa sensors into a third-party BMS system.
+- Map LoRa® sensors to a BACnet-Server, enabling integration of LoRa® sensors into a third-party BMS system.
--Map a LoRa sensor with motion detection capability to control the on/off state of a relay on a Modbus-RTU device.
+-Map a LoRa® sensor with motion detection capability to control the on/off state of a relay on a Modbus-RTU device.

 ![max800px](img/mapping-overview.png)